KuchikiNamthip/KuchikiNamthip.github.io/_pages/about.md

   🌸 ["NO CANCER THAILAND"](https://www.facebook.com/nocancerTH/): Founder of a Facebook page simplifying cancer science for the public, promoting understanding of cancer biology and precision medicine. \
   🌸 ["Exercise Mania Patients"](https://www.facebook.com/share/g/8duUkQvoX8EXRZV6/): Established a Facebook group uniting 800+ members across diseases, advocating for physical activity and mutual support.
+  🌸 ["Miss Asthma THAILAND"](https://www.facebook.com/profile.php?id=61554265143399): Founder of a Facebook page helping as an asthmatic friend for fostering a supportive environment and promoting asthma awareness.